 The post holder will undertake a PGCE in Post Compulsory Education over the duration of the fixed-term contract.
 They will work at the College during the working day and complete the lectures and seminars for the qualification on Monday nights from 6.00pm until 9.00pm each week.
 These sessions will take place on the College campus.

 As a trainee, your typical week will comprise of teaching, usually between 1 and 17 periods per week (21 is full-time teacher), in addition to planning, preparation and marking time.
 The remainder of your time will be spent as a Learning Facilitator (Teaching Assistant) either supporting in class or working with individual students.

 In addition to the PGCE sessions, you will be expected to attend various evening events throughout the year including Open Evenings and Parent Consultation Meetings.

-The post is a fixed-term, full-time appointment and is effective from 1 September 2019 to 2 July 2021.
+The post is a fixed-term, full-time appointment and is effective from 1 September 2019 to early July 2021.
 It is important to note that the College is unable to guarantee you any employment once your training is complete.

 Trainees are paid from £14,777 to £18,363 per annum, depending on the balance of duties between teaching and learning support.

 Applicants are asked to complete and return the enclosed application form to the Personnel Department by email to firstname.lastname@example.org as soon as possible, but no later than 9.00am on Tuesday 23 April 2019.

 When completing their application, candidates are asked to indicate:

 • Why you are interested in teaching as a career

 • Any experience you have of working or shadowing in an educational environment